A worker's workflow page

 When you click on View worker profile, the View worker details panel opens.
 It contains the worker's information - such as their full name, Sitepass register date, Account ID, and contact details.
 An example is provided below:

 You can access the History Log for this page at any stage by clicking on the History Log icon.
-An example of the History Log for a supplier worker's workflow page is provided below:
+An example of the History Log for a worker's workflow page is provided below:

 The Overview option shows you the following general information:

-- The supplier the person works for.
+- The contractor the person works for.

 - The person's worker roles

-How your Sitepass account has been set up (under Configuration -> Workflow requirements) influences the steps listed in the Work Requirements section; what is displayed here is also based on the worker roles selected for the supplier worker.
+How your Sitepass account has been set up (under Configuration -> Workflow requirements) influences the steps listed in the Work Requirements section; what is displayed here is also based on the worker roles selected for the worker.
 You can submit information against these steps on their behalf.

-If your business has requested that the supplier worker undergoes training, that information is also provided here.
+If your business has requested that the worker undergoes training, that information is also provided here.
 When you click on a training requirement, the incomplete and completed training information for that training requirement is displayed.
 This is information only, you cannot edit this section.

 Worker work roles